Let’s face it — we are living in generation hydration, and the messaging is everywhere:

 While wearables and health tracker apps are extremely helpful, what they can’t do is understand your body’s aches, pains, genetic make ups, and personal preferences.
 Only you can do that, and it always helps to have more information.

 What are the most important electrolytes to pay attention to?

 Here’s a brief synopsis of the most important electrolytes and the role each plays in the body:

 It’s clear from the list that all electrolytes are critical for a healthy existence.
-But one I’d like to point out especially for women is Magnesium.
+But one I’d like to point out especially for women is magnesium.
 The body uses it for many functions, and you can’t have too much of it.
-Research links Magnesium deficiency to many serious ailments like anxiety & depression, high blood pressure, hypertension, hormone and sleep issues, and low energy.
+Research links magnesium deficiency to many serious ailments like anxiety and depression, high blood pressure, hypertension, hormone and sleep issues, and low energy.
 For women, magnesium is used to make certain hormones, leading many to temporary deficiencies at certain points in the menstrual cycle.

 Liquid IV vs Nuun vs Hydrant: Which new electrolyte supplement is best for you?

 It’s time to get down to brass tacks.
 How does one choose an electrolyte product from the various options on the market?
 We took a look at the top three brands — Liquid IV, Nuun, and Hydrant — and examined important factors such as composition, price per use, taste, convenience, and reported effectiveness for the average active person.
 Here’s a table with our findings:

 Liquid IV vs Nuun vs Hydrant: Electrolyte Supplements Compared